EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 <br>

 ### Entities
 Entities group information.
 Power Virtual Agents provide prebuilt entities and the ability to create custom ones.
-Pre-built entities represent commonly used information including colors, numbers, and names.
+Pre-built entities represent commonly used information.
 With the use of these entities, the bot recognizes relevant information from user interactions.
 The information is then saved and used to inform later actions.
 Use custom entities when developing a chatbot for a specific purpose.
 Creating a custom entity involves teaching the chatbot language understanding model the domain-specific information.

 <br>